How Much Time Do You Have?

-You can read more about Tiina and her husband, Danny, and how they budgeted their way to home ownership, over at Tiina’s blog, Layers and Layers of Paint.
+You can read more about Tiina and her husband, Danny, over at Tiina’s blog, Layers and Layers of Paint.
 Stay tuned for her next post, all about how to feel stylish in New York City, on a budget (duh).

 Remember, budgeting is not restrictive.
 You won’t be spending less, you’ll be spending right.
 You can do this!
 Today.
 Right now.
 What do you have to lose?
 Except all that debt and stress.
 (Ok, so kind of a lot.)